-NOTE 7 - CONCENTRATIONS
+NOTE 6 - CONCENTRATIONS

 The Organization is dependent on federal funding passed through the State of South Dakota.
 The loss of funding would have an adverse effect on the ability to continue operations.
-For the year ended September 30, 2022 and 2021, approximately 55.2% and 61.2% respectively of the total revenues were attributable to federal funding.
+For the year ended September 30, 2023 and 2022, approximately 48.7% and 55.2% respectively of the total revenues were attributable to federal funding.

-NOTE 8 - SUBSEQUENT EVENTS
+NOTE 7 - SUBSEQUENT EVENTS

-Management has evaluated subsequent events to June 23, 2023 the date which the financial statements were available to be issued, and determined that there are no reportable events that have occurred.
+Management has evaluated subsequent events to June 20, 2024 the date which the financial statements were available to be issued, and determined that there are no reportable events that have occurred.

-BROOKINGS AREA TRANSIT AUTHORITY SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED SEPTEMBER 30, 2022
+BROOKINGS AREA TRANSIT AUTHORITY SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED SEPTEMBER 30, 2023

-Federal Grantor/Pass-Through Grantor Program or Cluster Title Federal CFDA Number Pass-Through Entity Identifying Number Expenditures Amount FY 2022 US Department of Transportation: Pass-Through the SD Department of Transportation: Federal Transit Cluster: Bus and Bus Facilities Formula Program (Bus Program) 20.526 N/A 59,605 Total Federal Transit Cluster 59,605 Metropolitan Transportation Planning and State and Non-Metropolitan Planning and Research 20.505 N/A 14,192 Formula Grants for Rural Areas: Formula Grants for Rural Areas (Note 3) COVID 19 Formula Grants for Rural Areas (Note 3) Total Formula Grants for Rural Areas 20.509 20.509 N/A N/A 577,414 507,730 1,085,144 Transit Services Programs Cluster: Enhanced Mobility of Seniors and Individuals with Disabilities Total Transit Services Programs Cluster 20.513 N/A 52,692 52,692 Total US Department of Transportation 1,211,633 US Department of Health and Human Services: Pass-Through State of South Dakota: Special Programs for the Aging - Title III, Part B - Grants for the Supportive Services and Senior Centers Total US Department of Health and Human Services 93.044 N/A 19,883 19,883 Grand Total \$ 1,231,516
+Federal Grantor/Pass-Through Grantor Program or Cluster Title Federal Assistance Listing Number Pass-Through Entity Identifying Number Expenditures Amount FY 2023 US Department of Transportation: Pass-Through the SD Department of Transportation: Federal Transit Cluster: Bus and Bus Facilities Formula Program (Bus Program) Total Federal Transit Cluster 20.526 811718, 812029 812030, 812083 92,312 92,312 Metropolitan Transportation Planning and State and Non-Metropolitan Planning and Research 20.505 811868 811944, 811945 30,208 Formula Grants for Rural Areas: Formula Grants for Rural Areas (Note 3) 20.509 812092 855,759 Transit Services Programs Cluster: Enhanced Mobility of Seniors and Individuals with Disabilities Total Transit Services Programs Cluster 20.513 811929, 811974 8,006 8,006 Total US Department of Transportation 986,285 US Department of Health and Human Services: Pass-Through the SD Department of Transportation: Special Programs for the Aging - Title III, Part B - Grants for the Supportive Services and Senior Centers Total US Department of Health and Human Services 93.044 812092 19,883 19,883 Grand Total \$ 1,006,168

-- NOTE 1: The accompanying schedule of expenditures of federal awards includes the federal award activity of Brookings Area Transit Authority under programs of the federal government for the year ended September 30, 2022.
+- NOTE 1: The accompanying schedule of expenditures of federal awards includes the federal award activity of Brookings Area Transit Authority under programs of the federal government for the year ended September 30, 2023.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the Organization, it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Organization. - NOTE 2: Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The Organization has not elected to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance. - NOTE 3: This represents a major federal financial assistance program.

-CORRECTIVE ACTION PLAN September 30, 2022
+CORRECTIVE ACTION PLAN September 30, 2023